ABTestDataCamp/intro-to-machine-learning/chapter3.md

 Your model depends on the quality of your dataset and the type of Machine Learning algorithm used.
 Therefore, to improve the accuracy of your model, you should:

 * Check what attributes affect our model the most and what variables to leave out in future analysis
-* Find out what other attributes affect a person's wage; we can use as predictors in future analysis
+* Find out what other attributes may affect wages and use these factors as predictors in future analysis
 * Tweak the algorithm (e.g. change the ntree value)
 * Use a different machine learning algorithm